Tranquillity Base > AV Sync Fix > User Guide

 • Mark:

-Mark the time indicated by the Fixed Playhead.
+Places a marker at the time indicated by the fixed playhead.

-Skip the playing time to the time marked.
+Moves the playback time to the marked time.

 Play Selection Only

-To select a portion of a movie, choose Controls > Play Selection Only to appear the In / Out selection markers, and then move the markers.
-To fine-tune the selection, select a marker and move it with the left or right arrow key.
+To select a portion of the movie, choose Controls > Play Selection Only to display the In and Out selection markers on the time bar.
+Drag the markers to define the selection.
+To fine-tune the selection, click a marker to select it, then use the left or right arrow key to adjust its position.

 Play Control Keyboard Shortcuts